-‘Shopping’ even if it is not normally high on your list of priorities, the shopping bug inevitably finds us all in the festive season!
-Whether it be for updating your winter wardrobe, finding that perfect winter coat, shimmering through the party season, or Christmas present shopping.
-At some point most of us will be out braving Oxford Street, Westfield or your local high street to find those special purchases.
+‘Shopping’ even if it is not normally high onoint. your list of priorities, the shopping bug inevitably finds us at some point.
+Whether it be for updating your wardrobe, finding that perfect dress, gliding through wedding season, or present shopping, at some point most of us will be out braving the shops.
 To make your shopping life far less stressful and more successful, here are a few of my personal shopping top tips!

 Wardrobe Review & Edit